 Copies of the setting's policies and procedures are enclosed with this prospectus or are available for you to see at the setting.
+You can also find our policies and procedures on our nursery website.

 The setting's policies help us to make sure that the service provided by the setting is a high quality one and that being a member of the setting is an enjoyable and beneficial experience for each child and her/his parents.